Release deeply into your overworked muscles and tissues after surfing with Yin yoga

 Twisted roots: 3-5 mins each side

 In surfing, we spend a lot of time with our thigh bones externally rotated in the hip sockets whilst sitting in the lineup waiting for waves.
 This spinal twist, which also includes internal rotation of the thigh bones and an outer hip stretch, is a nice counterpose to straddling your board.

 Lying on your back bend both knees drawing them into your chest.
 Cross one leg over the other like you were sat at a desk, or if you can, wrap the leg around the other calf.
 From here drop both knees to the side away from your top leg.
 It’s highly unlikely that your knees will touch the floor here so don’t worry if they’re floating, just pop a prop under your knees to support them.

 To take the stretch into different places along your side body and spine, experiment with the distance of your knees to your torso.
 You may feel this stretch anywhere from the IT band, outer hips, obliques (side stomach muscles), QL (Deep core/ Lower back muscles), or even all the way up through the intercostal muscles between your ribs and into your shoulder.
 Raising overhead the arm opposite to your knee direction will help encourage this stretch into the upper parts of your side body.

 Take a mini savasana for a couple of minutes after doing both sides, lying on your back with your arms down by your sides extended slightly away from your body.

 For more stretches for the outer hips click here.

 Bananasana: 5 mins each side

-Finish your practice with a nice long Savasana in order to allow your energy to flow freely throughout your whole body again and everything to fall back into place after your practice.
-This is where the magic really happens; so lie back, meditate on the awesome waves that you’ve been catching, relax and enjoy!
+Finish your practice with a nice long Savasana to allow your energy to flow freely throughout your whole body again and everything to fall back into place after your practice.
+This is where the magic really happens, where your body and mind press the reset button ready for your next day out on the water.
+So lie back, meditate on the awesome waves that you’ve been catching that day, relax and enjoy!